nibblesky/react-ifdo/README.md

 ##### 5. Purchase Analysis

 Set the following variables on the order completion page.
 Be especially careful when creating the `NB_LO.push` variable.
 Even if it is an optional value, you must also enter a required variable name.
 Please look carefully at the format and fill it out accordingly.
+You also need to set the member attribute value at the top.

 ###### ReactIFDO._NB_LO.push({PC : '', PN : 'Product Name', CT : '', AM : 'Amount', PR : 'Product Total Amount'});